JAForbes/pgmg/readme.md

 Note, if you do use this, `pgmg` will reconnect to the database from scratch before and after each hook for that migration.
 Unfortunately this is necessary to ensure any config commands (e.g. `set role` or `set search_path = '...') remains isolated to that migration.

-We recommend leaving the connection config alone unless if you backfilling millions of rows.
+We recommend leaving the connection config alone unless if you are backfilling millions of rows.

 #### `archived`